keymanapp/keyman/keyboardprocessor/doc/BUILDING.md

 ## Installing Python3
 ### Linux
-You will be able to install a python3 package in any reputable recent version of linux using it's package manager if it's not already installed.
+You will be able to install a python3 package in any reputable recent version of linux using its package manager if it's not already installed.

 ### Mac OS X
 You can get the official installer from the official Python site: